usethesource/rascal-website/courses/Recipes/Basic/Quine/Quine.md

 str greeting = "\"Good Morning, Dr. Watson\", said Holmes";
 println("\"" + greeting + "\"");
 ```
-As you see the quotes inside the string are not escaped and the result is not a legal string.
+As you see, the quotes inside the string are not escaped and the result is not a legal string.
 So what can we do?
 We escape all dangerous characters in the string before printing it using the [Rascal:escape] function.
 It takes a string and a map of characters to be escaped and returns a result in which all escaping has been carried out.
-Be aware that in the map, also escaping is needed!
+Be aware that in the map, escaping is also needed!
-We want to say: escape `"` and replace it by `\"`, but since both `"` and `\` have to be escaped themselves
+We want to say: Escape `"` and replace it by `\"`, but since both `"` and `\` have to be escaped themselves
-we have to say: escape `"\""` and replace it by `"\\\""`.
+we have to say: Escape `"\""` and replace it by `"\\\""`.
 The effect is as follows:
 ```rascal-shell,continue
 import String;
 println("\"" + escape(greeting, ("\"": "\\\"")) + "\"");